 The trail will level out again for a little while before you climb one last section up to the ridge.
 I would recommend hiking the entire way for the best 360-degree mountain views.

-In saying that, every part of the trail has insane views if you get a clear day.
+every part of the trail has insane views if you get a clear day

 Once you are at the top you will see Mount Shuksan to the east and Mount Baker to the west, along with many other peaks of the Cascade Range.
 Have a snack, be sure to drink some water, and enjoy the unparalleled views before heading back down to the car (or you can camp up there… keep reading for more info!)

-Note: when in the backcountry, I always use some sort of GPS device.
-My preference is to download the area’s offline map via the app GAIA, though you could use an actual GPS device such as the Garmin InReach Explorer+.
+Safety tip: When in the backcountry, I always use some sort of GPS device.
+My preference is to download the area’s offline map via the app GAIA, though you could use an actual GPS device such as the Garmin InReach Mini.
 Use the GPS coordinates 48.846181, -121.692327 when plugging Artist Point in and have that to help guide your way.

 I love that snowshoeing is a relatively low-barrier activity when it comes to enjoying the winter months.
 You can either purchase your own snowshoes (recommendations below) or look into renting them.
 I bought my own pair about 5 years ago now and definitely feel like I have got my moneys worth, but do whatever suits your budget.
 Below you will also find gear tips on what to wear and items to pack for your snowshoe to Artist Point.